Jay-Idrees/Node-Automated-Readme-Generator/readme.md

 - Using command terminal and the Node NPM package Inquirer to generate an automated readme file.

-- Using gitignore to prevent node modules from being uploaded into the git repository.
+- Using gitignore to prevent node modules from being uploaded into a git repository.

 - Creating table of contents in the readme file using a markdown function.